SharePoint/PnP-Guidance/articles/portal-performance.md

 Establish an objective performance baseline for your client-side web application and use that baseline to validate/tune your initial design decisions.
 Once the application has been deployed, monitor ongoing performance and use the metrics to identify and resolve any issues that might arise.

 Please consider [Azure Application Insights](https://azure.microsoft.com/en-us/blog/understand-your-sharepoint-usage-with-application-insights-2/), which provides a JavaScript module that makes it easy to add telemetry to any client-side web application.
+You can also build your own telemetry back-end service, but do know that storing the telemetry data in SharePoint is not recommended at all as that will negatively impact your portal performance.

 ### Client Browser
 <a name="bk_clientBrowser"> </a>